sodadata/docs/_release-notes/schema-evolution-monitor.md

 products:
   - soda-cloud
 ---
-New monitor type "Schema Evolution" is now available for Soda Cloud.
-Read the [Schema evolution monitor docs]({% link soda-cloud/schema-evolution.md %}) to learn more.
+New Schema Evolution monitor is now available in Soda Cloud.
+Read the [Monitor schema evolution docs]({% link soda-cloud/schema-evolution.md %}) to learn more.